 JOBS/CAREERS AVAILABLE AFTER COMPLETION OF THE COURSE

 Learners attending this course will be eligible to apply for the apprenticeship course when they leave school.
-The National Horseracing College will find them a placement in a racehorse trainer’s yard, where they will complete the apprenticeship programme, including a Level 2 Diploma in Racehorse Care.
+They will normally attend the NHC for a few weeks dependent on experience to gain their riding qualification, life skills and prepare them for life in the workplace.
+The NHC will find them a placement in a racehorse trainer’s yard, where they will complete the apprenticeship programme, including a Level 2 Diploma in Racehorse Care.
 This can lead to the Advanced Apprenticeship, including a Level 3 Diploma in Racehorse Care and Management.

 DO LEARNERS NEED ANY PRIOR EXPERIENCE WITH HORSES

 No, the course is open to complete beginners.
 All learners need is an interest in working with horses.

 Each programme includes Racehorse Care Diplomas which, unlike traditional qualifications, demonstrate that a learner is competent and can perform to the standard required by the racing industry.
 Programmes cover a wide range of subjects including mucking out, tack cleaning, grooming and other horse husbandry activities, as well as theoretical elements, for example, lectures on horse health and many other subjects and seminars.

 Learners attending the NHC 14 to 16 Programme will have the opportunity for a scholarship which will enable them to race in